caess/vagrant-puppet-template/README.md

 This is my template for Vagrant-based projects with Puppet.
 This is based on Patrick Debois' blog post [Test Driven Infrastructure with Vagrant, Puppet, and Guard](http://www.jedi.be/blog/2011/12/13/testdriven-infrastructure-with-vagrant-puppet-guard/) and the associated [github repo](http://github.com/jedi4ever/vagrant-guard-demo).

 ### Configuration settings
-There are currently two configuration setings set in `Guardfile`:
+There are currently two configuration setings set in `config.yml`:

 * `module_prefix`: This is the author prefix for modules created using `puppet module`.
-This limits running the RSpec guards to only those modules being developed.
+This limits running the Puppet RSpec guards to only those modules being developed.
 * `vms_to_sandbox`: This is an array of VMs that should always be sandboxed.
 These are typically VMs that are used for testing other VMs.

 ### Prerequisites